helena-spawn/grass-demo/readme.md

 # Waving grass in processing (p5.js)

 ## Introduction
-I saw the call for contributing a page to the Processing community catalog for their 20th birthday in my twitter time line and although my contribution to the community is very limited I was working on a waving grass sketch in processing and at the same time was looking for an opportunity to increase my collaboration skills.
+I saw the call for contributing a page to the Processing community catalog for the 20th birthday of the Processing Foundation and although my contribution to the community is very limited I was working on a waving grass sketch in Processing and at the same time I was looking for an opportunity to increase my collaboration skills.
 So this seems a perfect opportunity to give something back!

 My contribution has the form of a technical article on how I implemented moving bezier curves in Processing with the intention to resemble 'waving grass' in the wind.
 The idea started from a completely different angle though.
-I'm currently working with an AxiDraw Plotter and have been porting some old Processing 3 code to a java based Processing solution for a generative art project.
+I'm currently working with an AxiDraw Plotter and have been porting some old Processing 3 code to a Java based Processing solution for a generative art project.
 What I really wanted to achieve was to algorithmically create trees and feed them directly into the plotter.
-While scouring the internet for information to help me  controlling the AxiDraw plotter I stumbled upon Daniel Shiffman's excellent and entertaining coding train tutorials on how to use Vectors to mimic real life forces by creating this so called physics engine.
+While scouring the internet for information to help me  controlling the AxiDraw plotter I stumbled upon Daniel Shiffman's excellent and entertaining coding train tutorials on how to use vectors to mimic real life forces by creating this so called physics engine.
 This engine was the perfect solution to add to my generative art coding concepts to create trees and use 'natural' forces to alter the shapes of the trees.

 ## Not trees but grass
-Ok that's the why but of course my algorithmic trees were by no means ready yet and the physics engine was a completely new setup so to start I dialed it back a little and tried to create a sketch that displays 'waving' grass.
-Or in other words green bezier curves that are moved by force (wind).
+Ok that's the why but of course my algorithmic trees were by no means ready yet and the physics engine was a completely new setup for me, so to start I dialed it back a little and tried to create a sketch that displays 'waving grass'.
+Or in other words green bezier curves, immobile at one end, that are moved by force (wind).

 ## Warning typescript
-The sketch that I will try to unfold is written using the p5.js framework using typescript and some Object Orientated implementations.
-For the typescript part, I personally think that it fits more with my own coding preferences and but I also hope it can serve as an example if you ever want to code sketches in typescript.
-I like the type safety a lot and typescript suites my style and object oriented approaches.
+The sketch that I will try to unfold is written using the p5.js framework using typescript and some object orientated implementations.
+For the typescript part, I personally think that it fits more with my own coding preferences but I also hope it can serve as an example if you ever want to code sketches in typescript.
+I like the type safety it provides a lot and it suites my style and object oriented approaches.

 I will not talk about how to set this up there are some excellent resources out there to help you with that and I hope my coding is clear enough to follow.

-(ooh that is such a dangerous statement)

-But here it goes.
+I know that's a dangerous statement, but here it goes.
 [Full Source code here](https://github.com/helena-spawn/grass-demo)

 ## Waving grass
 The sketch starts with an overall blue canvas with a green margin at the bottom representing the sky and the earth.
-A mouse click event in the canvas creates a new grass object and displays it while a the same time a 'wind' force is applied wich makes the grass behave like it is waving in the wind.
+A mouse click event in the canvas creates a new grass object and displays it while a the same time a 'wind' force is applied that makes the grass behave like it is waving in the wind.
 How cool is that!

 ![](./doc/grass.gif)